 Finding out whether you have an opportunity to claim compensation

 When you have an injury this painful, you’ll likely take a while to come to terms with what happened, and to adjust to your recovery process.
 While you are resting, you may run through what happened in your mind.
 This may make you wonder if a third party was the reason why your accident happened to begin with.

 For instance, did someone else make the wrong move on the road and drive into your vehicle?
 Did you fall from a height at work because you were not properly protected?
 Whatever happened, you may have some questions, and if you get the right answers, you could find out whether a no win no fee claim could be a possibility in your case.

 Start a claim today

 Accident Advice Helpline has been working on behalf of thousands of clients in all kinds of situations for over 16 years.
-Whenever we can represent someone on a no-win, no-fee basis following an accident that caused them injury, we will do so if they wish to go ahead.
-Find out today if you could claim for your sternum injuries by calling us on 0800 689 0500, or on 0333 500 0993 from your mobile.
+Whenever we can represent someone on a no win no fee basis following an accident that caused them injury, we will do so if they wish to go ahead.
+Find out today if you could claim for your sternum injuries by calling us on 0800 689 5659.
 It’s easy to see whether a personal injury lawyer from our team could help you fight for compensation for whatever injuries you suffered, if someone else was to blame.
 Isn’t it time you found out whether you could make a claim?